flutter/website/src/tools/devtools/overview.md

 1. Click button 'DevTools' on Flutter panel in VS Code
 2. Select the menu `{} > Dart DevTools` at the bottom of VS Code

-If your app is started with CLI:
+If your app is started with CLI, click link to DevTools in the app sonsole output.
-1. Start DevTools with `dart devtools`
-2. Connect to the app by pasting the app VM Service URI from the app's console

 ## What can I do with DevTools?